 Introduction

-The privacy issue is a growing concern of the public in modern society and has attracted academic debates for centuries.
-This essay opens by reviewing the elements of the equitable doctrine of confidentiality and the origin of legal concepts of both confidentiality and privacy.
+Does confidentiality protect your privacy?
+The public’s growing concern about privacy in modern society has sparked academic debates for centuries.
+This essay begins by reviewing the elements of the equitable doctrine of confidentiality and the origins of the legal concepts of both confidentiality and privacy.

-In the first place, the essay illustrates the scope of the equitable doctrine of confidentiality by conducting some case studies.
-Henceforth, the essay focuses on discussing why we may not apply the equitable doctrine of confidentiality to privacy issues.
-Pursuing this further, the essay examines the legal concepts of both torts and property, with the intention to explore new perspectives on protecting privacy.
+First, the essay examines the scope of the equitable doctrine of confidentiality through case studies.
+Next, it discusses why we may not apply the equitable doctrine of confidentiality to privacy issues.
+Then, the essay explores the legal concepts of both torts and property to offer new perspectives on protecting privacy.

-The essay concludes that the equitable doctrine of confidentiality, although capable of protecting privacy, may not be sufficient to protect our privacy in a more profound way.
+The essay concludes that while the equitable doctrine of confidentiality can protect privacy, it may not be sufficient for providing more profound privacy protection.

 Equitable Doctrine of Confidentiality

-To be qualified for equitable protection as to confidentiality, three elements must be met in the circumstances: “First, the information itself…must ‘have the necessary quality of confidence about it’.
+To qualify for equitable protection regarding confidentiality, three elements must be met in the circumstances: “First, the information itself…must ‘have the necessary quality of confidence about it’.
 Secondly, that information must have been imparted in circumstances importing an obligation of confidence.
 Thirdly, there must be an unauthorized use of that information to the detriment of the party communicating it’’.
 [1]

 Confidentiality

-The concept of confidentiality has its root in the Anglo-American common law dating back to 1890.
-[2] The simple fact is confidentiality is deeply embedded in the relationship.
-Confidentiality specifically cares about the relationships which naturally require trust between each other and never disclosing private information to third parties.
+The concept of confidentiality originates in the Anglo-American common law dating back to 1890.
+[2] Confidentiality is deeply embedded in the relationships.
+Confidentiality specifically cares about the relationships that require mutual trust and the non-disclosure of private information to third parties.
 [3]

-Therefore, what confidentiality protects is the information ‘’we share with others based upon our expectations of trust and reliance in relationships’’.
-[4] The ‘’expectations’’ and the ‘’reliance’’ are the key elements in identifying the relationship, without these two premises, the third element of the equitable doctrine of confidential information will be null as there will be no ‘’detriment’’ caused by the breach.
+Therefore, confidentiality protects the information ‘’we share with others based upon our expectations of trust and reliance in relationships’’.
+[4] These ‘’expectations’’ and the ‘’reliance’’ are key elements in identifying the relationship.
+Without these two premises, the third element of the equitable doctrine of confidential information becomes null, as there will be no ‘’detriment’’ caused by the breach.

 Privacy

-Ten years ago when I was a student of media arts at a university in South Australia, our tutor once shared what Mark Zuckerberg said about privacy – ‘’Modern people do not have privacy’’.
-Why Mark Zuckerberg said so only because he as a businessman wanted to pioneer into an uncharted land for profit, but how to legally protect privacy remains to be an intriguing modern question.
+Ten years ago, when I was a media arts student at a university in South Australia, our tutor shared a quote from Mark Zuckerberg: “Modern people do not have privacy’’.
+Mark Zuckerberg said this because, as a businessman, he wanted to pioneer uncharted territory for profit.
+However, the question of how to legally protect privacy remains intriguing and relevant today.

-Privacy seems to be an embarrassing concept, especially in Australia, as it travels on the Australian legal landscape but has not found its own permanent home.
-Privacy enjoys several legal protections including the equitable doctrine of confidentiality, statute, and the discussion of tort protection has also excited legal professionals.
-[5] However, Australian courts have not fully embraced the idea to acknowledge ‘’a tort of invasion of privacy’’ or any idea precisely to protect privacy, [6] even though the invasion of our privacy has been rampant.
+Privacy is an awkward concept, especially in Australia, as it navigates the legal landscape without finding a permanent home.
+Privacy benefits from several legal protections, including the equitable doctrine of confidentiality and statutory law.
+Discussions about tort protection have also engaged legal professionals.
+[5] However, Australian courts have not fully embraced the concept of a ‘’tort of invasion of privacy’’ or any precise legal protection for privacy, [6] even though invasions of our privacy are rampant.

-To extend or not to extend the protection of the equitable doctrine of confidentiality to privacy, is a question of scope, and a question of fact.
+Extending the protection of the equitable doctrine of confidentiality to privacy involves a question of scope, and a question of fact.

-Gleeson CJ believed that the equitable doctrine containing the above elements for breach of confidence could be ‘’the most suitable legal action for protecting privacy interests in Australia’’.
-[7] The notable expansion of equitable confidentiality at least includes two key concepts.
-In Lenah, Gleeson CJ has widened the scope of the circumstances previously confined within the relationship of trust and confidence; He also stretched the definition of confidential information to encompass the idea of privacy.
+Gleeson CJ believed that the equitable doctrine, with its elements for breach of confidence, could be ‘’the most suitable legal action for protecting privacy interests in Australia’’.
+[7] The notable expansion of equitable confidentiality includes at least two key concepts.
+In Lenah, Gleeson CJ widened the scope of the circumstances previously confined to relationships of trust and confidence; He also expanded the definition of confidential information to include the idea of privacy.
 [8]

-Among so many types of “private situations’’ which may all deserve to be protected, there are some situations where we, as human beings, are particularly vulnerable.
-For example, patients have to be open and honest with their physicians, [9] another situation is sexual privacy.
+Among the many types of “private situations’’ that may deserve protection, some situations make us particularly vulnerable.
+For example, patients need to be open and honest with their physicians, [9] and sexual privacy is another significant area.

-We may investigate some cases to see how the equitable doctrine of confidentiality unfolds as to the privacy issues if extending such equitable protection.
+We can investigate some cases to see how the equitable doctrine of confidentiality addresses privacy issues if we extend such equitable protection.

 Case Study